JoshuaA1292/JoshuaA1292/README.md

 **⚽ The Beautiful Game**

 Soccer isn't just a sport — it's a lens.
-Reading the pitch, making quick decisions under pressure, and trusting your teammates maps directly to how I build companies.
+Reading the pitch, making quick decisions under pressure, and trusting teammates maps directly to how I build companies.
 I study the game as much as I play it.

 </td>
 <td width="50%" valign="top">

 **🤖 AI That Actually Ships**

 I don't just follow AI trends — I build with them.
-My focus is on agentic systems, automation that replaces real workflows, and AI products that small businesses can actually use today.
+My focus is agentic systems, automation that replaces real workflows, and AI products small businesses can actually use today.

 </td>
 </tr>